 1cupall-purpose flourlightly spooned into measuring cup then leveled

 1cancoconut milk (only use ½ cup of the liquid & save the cream)(13.66 ounces)

 For the frosting:

 1 3/4cupscold heavy cream

 3/4cupsweetened flaked coconut

 Line a baking sheet with parchment paper.
 Spread the coconut evenly onto a baking sheet and toast until lightly golden brown, stirring every 3 minutes, for a total of 8-12 minutes.

 Remove from the oven and allow to cool completely.
 Store in an airtight container at room temperature until ready to use.

 Make the cake:

-- Mix in the flour and baking powder.
+Mix in the flour, baking powder and salt.